Folkwise-io/spoc-evaluation-framework/framework.md

 ##  Academic :book:

-Academics are those who have studied computer science without actually coding or working in the industry.
-These individuals may have work experience outside software development.
-Many recent graduates fit this archetype, as do individuals who got their degree in software engineering or computer science but then moved into a non-technical profession.
+Academics are those who have studied computer science without any significant coding experience or experience working in the industry.
+These individuals may have significant prior work experience outside software development.
+Many recent graduates fit this archetype, as do individuals who got their degree or diploma in software engineering or computer science but then moved into a non-technical profession.

+Academics understand computer science and software engineering to a certain degree, but may not fully understand the psychology of a software developer or the inner workings of a well-run software engineering department.
+They are good fits for roles that fit their prior work experience or junior-level non-technical roles.

 ### Traits